exoclime/HELIOS/docs/sections/structure.rst

 * ``helios.py``: main run file.
 It calls the other files and exhibits the chronological workflow.
 This is the conductor of HELIOS.

 * ``host_functions.py``: contains the functions and short scripts executed on the CPU (aka host).
-If you want to include a short feature, which is not computation-heavy, you probably want to dump it here.
+If you want to include a short feature, which is not computation-heavy, you probably want to include it here.

 * ``quantities.py``: contains all scalar variables and arrays.
 It is responsible for data management, like copying arrays between the host and the device (GPU), and allocating memory.